timmcewandev/FetchiOSApprentice/README.md

 protocols to integrate into my ViewModel.
 This did take a little more time, but implementing this made my networking and testing much cleaner.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
-My initial view was not very polished, but I think I did get a good start on it.
+My initial view was not very polished

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
 I am very excited about this opportunity to work with Fetch.